Frequently Asked Questions

 Self-Guided: The hands-off approach, but with an On Foot walkers’ pack little can go wrong – our detailed maps (where available) and comprehensive written notes will keep you on track.
 And if you do lose your way, a quick call to our local contact (who designed the route so knows it well) should sort you out.

-Almost all our routes are now GPS-tracked so if you are uncertain about your navigation skills (or are walking alone) our GPS file downloaded to a smartphone or dedicated GPS unit (such as Garmin) will make it well nigh impossible to get lost.
+All our routes are now GPS-tracked so if you are uncertain about your navigation skills (or are walking alone) our GPS file downloaded to a smartphone or dedicated GPS unit (such as Garmin) will make it well nigh impossible to get lost.
 And our office team will help you set it up if you are a beginner with GPS.
+Find out how to use GPS here.

 Part-Guided: Think you can navigate but not 100% sure?
 Our local contact can help you to interpret our walking notes, use a compass and/or your pre-loaded GPS device, even read a map!
 We recommend using this service for your first walking day, or first and second walking days if you want additional comfort.
 Supplements apply – see pricing pages.

-Fully Guided: Only one route (the Rila Mountains of Bulgaria) currently is fully guided by default (private, self-formed groups only) and the guiding services are included in the prices you see.
-On some others (indicated in the text) we can offer a guide (normally our Local Contact) for the duration of the holiday, though this option can increase the price of the holiday and is cost-effective normally only for groups of 6 or more.
+Fully Guided: None of our routes are currently fully guided by default, but on some others (indicated in the text) we can offer a guide for the duration of the holiday, by arrangement.
+Guiding is normally by our Local Contact, and is dependent on availability.
+This option will increase the price of the holiday and is cost-effective normally only for groups of six or more.

 If you are uncertain about your navigation skills then GPS is for you.
-With a suitable GPS unit, you just need to follow the path on the screen.
+With a suitable smartphone app or GPS unit, you just need to follow the path on the screen.

 New to Walking Holidays?